The Clearing (podcast)

 The Clearing is a 2019 true crime podcast about April Balascio, daughter of American serial killer Edward Wayne Edwards.
 It premiered on 18 July 2019 and is a production of Pineapple Street Media and Gimlet Media.

+Synopsis

 In 2009, April began to suspect her father of the 1980 murder of Tim Hack and Kelly Drew.
 Following her report to the police, Edwards was arrested and confessed to several other murders.
 He later became the subject of conspiracy theories accusing him of involvement in famous unsolved crimes.
 Featuring interviews from April and private recordings made by Edwards while he was living, The Clearing discusses April's journey to discover the truth about her father's life.

 Background

 In 1980, teenagers Tim Hack and Kelly Drew were murdered in Wisconsin.
 In 2009, April Balascio saw a news article about the murders and became suspicious that her father, Edward Wayne Edwards, was involved; she called in a tip to the police.
 In 2010, Edwards (then 77 years old) was sentenced to life in prison for the murders.
 After his arrest, Edwards pled guilty to three more murders, including that of his foster son.
 Edwards died in prison in 2011.

 Several years after Edwards died, veteran journalist Josh Dean reached out to Balascio.
 Dean was investigating conspiracy theories which tied Edwards to the deaths of several other high-profile crime victims, such as JonBenét Ramsey and Laci Peterson.
 He knew that these conspiracies were untrue, but he suspected that Edwards was involved in other killings.
 April suspected her father of more murders and was frustrated with the media for focusing on famous cases instead of cases which she believed he actually could have committed.
 Balascio and Dean became friends and began to investigate her father's life and crimes.